CenterForDigitalHumanities/rerum_server_nodejs/CONTRIBUTING.md

 git checkout my_new_branch
 ```

 Now you can make code changes and see them in real time by using `npm start`.
-When you are finished with the commits to your new branch, open a Pull Request that targets the `main` branch at [https://github.com/CenterForDigitalHumanities/rerum_server_nodejs/tree/main/](https://github.com/CenterForDigitalHumanities/TinyNode/tree/main/).
+Double check that you haven't caused any errors by running the tests via `npm run runtest`.
+When you are finished with the commits to your new branch, open a Pull Request that targets the `main` branch at [https://github.com/CenterForDigitalHumanities/rerum_server_nodejs/tree/main/](https://github.com/CenterForDigitalHumanities/rerum_server_nodejs/tree/main/).